saunaklub/etudes/README.md

 graphical element, and the interplay with music and sound properties which are concertedly modulated.

-### Architecture
+### Toolchain

-Here a description of the inner architecture of the études modules is given, as well as a sketch of the overall processing toolchain and the other software / hardware components involved in our envisioned setup.
+The following soft- and hardware components are probably used in the overall a/v toolchain for our envisioned setup.

 #### High-level arrangement

-- Sequencing: Bitwig, Renoise, Live
+- Sequencing: Bitwig / Renoise / Live
-- Transport: MIDI / OSC
+- Transport: MIDI, OSC, DMX
 - Control data generation: IanniX, i-score
 - Live input sources: Controllers, Sensors, Audio